BSOD2528/Profile/README.md

 ---

 Welcome people!
-I am BSOD and I am a hobby programmer in Python and C#.
-I am mostly concentrating on Discord Bots for now.
+I am BSOD and I am a hobby programmer in Python.
+Started learning C# and Kotlin for personal projects.
 More will come in the future as ideas do pop up.
-You can check out my [**website**](https://bsod2528.github.io/).
+You can check out my [**website**](https://bsod2528.me).
 Feel free to contact me via Discord and by email.
 Information given below don't worry lmao.
 Yeah thats basically it and I don't know how to explain more on myself.
 Peace

  You might be wondering why I have BSOD#2528 at the top and contact me as BSOD#0067, its because Discord randomized my discriminator once again so yeah pain.